solvia-labs/solvia/docs/src/developing/clients/javascript-reference.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/Connection.html)

-Connection is used to interact with the [Solana JSON RPC](https://docs.solana.com/developing/clients/jsonrpc-api).
+Connection is used to interact with the [Solvia JSON RPC](https://docs.solana.com/developing/clients/jsonrpc-api).
 You can use Connection to confirm transactions, get account info, and more.

 You create a connection by defining the JSON RPC cluster endpoint and the desired commitment.
-Once this is complete, you can use this connection object to interact with any of the Solana JSON RPC API.
+Once this is complete, you can use this connection object to interact with any of the Solvia JSON RPC API.

 #### Example Usage